 When you want to create/establish a new icon, one of the questions that is raised is whether you want to express anything?
 It cannot be only technical reasons, such as colours and thickness of lines, when it has become a hardly readable 'a' that users likely won't even recognize as such.

-#7 Updated by Jacopo Lorenzetti about 8 years ago
+#7 Updated by Jacopo Lorenzetti over 8 years ago

 You criticized about what it 'resembles' and what it 'looks like' and I replied to that.
 Obviously, resembling something and evoking something are two completely different matters, as I already tried to make clear.